New: We've just partnered with LMG to offer you a national gig guide. Check it out!

 Australians are some of the biggest gamblers in the world, with over 80% of Aussies saying they’ve indulged in this beloved national pastime at some point.
 Regulations are a little harder to tally in Oz because they differ widely from state to state, and there are a number of different bodies tasked with monitoring them.
 There have been a few big developments in the industry in recent years, such as a new rule that players can’t place sports bets while a match is underway, and restrictions on free bets.

 South Africa once had some of the strictest regulations on gambling in the world, as all forms of gaming other than horse racing were originally banned.
-However, this was greatly liberalised following the 1996 National Gambling Act, and now casinos and online slots have been able to flourish across the country.
-Unlike the UK, South Africa typically imposes a tax of around 6% on all winnings, which is usually automatically deducted to cover VAT costs.
-Other than that, regulations have continued to loosen somewhat in recent years.
+However, this was greatly liberalised following the 1996 National Gambling Act, and now casinos have been able to flourish across the country.
+Unlike the UK, South Africa typically imposes a tax of around 6% on winnings related to betting on horse races but other than that, regulations have continued to loosen somewhat in recent years.

 A large country just like Australia, the United States has gambling regulations which differ massively from state-to-state, making it one of the most interesting countries for gaming legislation.
 States where it is the least regulated are Nevada, home to the gaming paradise of Las Vegas, and New Jersey, home to the colder version of Vegas, Atlantic City.
 Lotteries are also only permitted in certain states, and all forms of gaming tend to be least regulated in authorised Native American territories.
 It’s hard to sum up the US as a single country, but some states have the loosest regulations in the world, while some have the strictest.

 Gambling regulations across the world are constantly in a state of flux, changing as much as the seasons do, so who knows how this article will read in a few years’ time!